ProcessBasedModellingModule

 1. Any instance of a subtype of Process.
 Process is a wrapper around Equation that provides some conveniences, e.g., handling of timescales or not having limitations on the left-hand-side (LHS) form.

 2. An Equation.
 The LHS format of the equation is limited.
 Let x be a @variable and p be a @parameter.
-Then, the LHS can only be one of: x, Differential(t)(x), Differential(t)(x)*p, p*Differential(t)(x).
-Anything else will either error or fail unexpectedly.
+Then, the LHS can only be one of: x, Differential(t)(x), Differential(t)(x)*p, p*Differential(t)(x), however, the versions with p may fail unexpectedly.
+Anything else will error.

-3. A vector of the above two, which is then expanded.
-This allows the convenience of functions representing a physical process that may require many equations to be defined.
+3. A Vector of the above two, which is then expanded.
+This allows the convenience of functions representing a physical process that may require many equations to be defined (because e.g., they may introduce more variables).

 4. A ModelingToolkit.jl XDESystem, in which case the equations of the system are expanded as if they were given as a vector of equations like above.
-This allows the convenience of straightforwardly coupling already existing systems.
+This allows the convenience of straightforwardly coupling with already existing XDESystems.

 Keyword arguments